 In 2012 Ed and Terry transferred ownership of the firm to Connie, who retained the namesake as MacLeod Reckord PLLC.
 Ed is fully retired and Terry partially retired, both of them enjoying grandkids and pursuits that were set aside for years.
 Connie is now owner and sole proprietor and working with a team of talented, enthusiastic individuals who share her passion for quality park, trail, and urban design.
 MacLeod Reckord remains focused solely on the practice of landscape architecture.
 We are gratified that our work continues to provide benefit to the public and the environment and we look forward to continuing the fifty-year legacy.

-The founders have all shared a common vision of providing design excellence in the public realm, and the highest quality of professional service to our clients.
-Forty nine years later we are honored to continue the tradition and thankful for the opportunity to build on the strength and reputation of the firm.
+The founders, principals, and staff have shared a common vision of providing design excellence in the public realm and the highest quality of professional service to our clients.
+Fifty years later we are honored to continue the tradition and thankful for the opportunity to build on the strength and reputation of the firm.